Balajirangabashiyam/Balajirangabashiyam/README.md

 - 👋 Hi, I’m @Balaji.R
 - 👀 I’m interested in Big Data
-- 🌱 I’m currently learning Artificial Intelligence and Data Science
+- 🌱 Bachelors in Artificial Intelligence and Data Science
 - 📫 How to reach me balaji.r.2020.ad@ritchennai.edu.in

 <!---